-The proposal template is obtained through a more structured division and adding subparagraph such as "Concept, methodology and associated work plan", "Expected results" and "Exploitation plan of experiments results and management of knowledge and of intellectual property", with requirements as "Proofs-of-concept, prototypes, products" and "Dissemination plan of experiment results".
+The proposal template was developed by having a more structured division and adding sub-paragraph such as "Concept, methodology and associated work plan", "Expected results" and "Exploitation plan of experiments results and management of knowledge and of intellectual property", with requirements as "Proofs-of-concept, prototypes, products" and "Dissemination plan of experiment results".

-With respect to ECHORD project, more attention is given to define the key parameters to select most successful proposals.
+With respect to Echord project, more attention was given to define the key parameters to select most successful proposals.

-In addition, the instrument of RIF is defined as one indicator to assess the impact and the feasibility of the experiments.
+In addition, the instrument of RIF has been defined as one indicator to assess the impact and the feasibility of the experiments.

-Videos and any multimedia material are required as mandatory proof of "transfer output".
+Videos and any multimedia material has been required as mandatory proof of "transfer output".

-As a consequence, the templates are modified accordingly in order to include a plan for dissemination and outreach activities and description of impact and bring-to-market process.
+As a consequence, the templates have been modified accordingly in order to include a plan for dissemination and outreach activities and description of impact and bring-tomarket process.